electricimp/Builder/README.md

     - Tag _v3.0.1_ (personal repo)

         <pre><b>@include</b> "git-azure-repos:org/project/repo/path/some.class.nut@v3.0.1"</pre>

 - For Git Local file, where:

     - `path` is the path to file.
     - `ref` is the git reference (branch name, tag or commit, defaults to current branch which local git repository is set to).

-    To include from local git branch, you have to perform `git checkout <branch_name>` command firstly, if this branch is not yet being tracked.

     <pre><b>@include</b> "git-local:<i>&lt;path&gt;</i>[@<i>&lt;ref&gt;</i>]"</pre>

     - Head of the default branch

         <pre><b>@include</b> "git-local:/path/to/repo/and/file/some.class.nut"</pre>